aliyun/aliyun-openapi-cpp-sdk/README.md

 </p>

-The SDK allows you to access Alibaba Cloud services such as Elastic Compute Service (ECS), Server Load Balancer (SLB), and CloudMonitor.
+Alibaba Cloud SDK for C++ allows you to access Alibaba Cloud services such as Elastic Compute Service (ECS), Server Load Balancer (SLB), and CloudMonitor.
 You can access Alibaba Cloud services without the need to handle API related tasks, such as signing and constructing your requests.

 This document introduces how to obtain and call this SDK.

-If you have any problem while using C++ SDK, please submit an [issue](https://github.com/aliyun/aliyun-openapi-cpp-sdk/issues/new).
+If you have any problem while using Alibaba Cloud SDK for C++, please submit an [issue](https://github.com/aliyun/aliyun-openapi-cpp-sdk/issues/new).

 ## Requirements